 Appropriate bone-building exercises are a vital component of bone health.
 When I developed Densercise, the only exercise program specifically designed to build bone density, I made sure it also includes exercises to ensure a youthful posture.

 Densercise is full of easy moves that target just the area you spoke of, as well as the other muscle groups that play a role to support good posture.

 I enjoy carbonated beverages, but realize that cola and other such beverages are extremely harmful to my bones.
 Is sparkling apple juice (pure without sugar added) or sparkling water with lemon or lime bone depleting?
 They are great substitutes if they are not harmful.
 Thanks,

 Good for you for recognizing that sugary, acidic drinks and colas are terrible for your bones and overall health.
 Not only are they high in sugar, high fructose corn syrup, or artificial sweeteners, but they contain phosphoric acid as well.
 This is particularly detrimental to bones.

 But the carbonation is not a problem, so your idea is excellent!
 It’s especially good for your bones to add lemon to the sparkling water, because lemon juice is not only alkalizing (as is all citrus), but it also helps sweep toxins out of your body.

 Unfortunately, sodas can have an addictive quality.
 So sometimes a transition period is necessary to make the step to drinking the healthiest beverage of all: distilled water with a few drops of lemon juice.
-In the Save Our Bones Program, I actually recommend drinking sparkling water and lemon juice to ease the transition.
+In the Osteoporosis Reversal Program, I actually recommend drinking sparkling water and lemon juice to ease the transition.